MashFr/CodeCademyRepo/Backend Path/JS Projects/number-guesser-starting/README.md

 Written in js.
+---
 Utilizes existing code in other files on Codecademy.
-I created the script.js
+I created the __script.js__